A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Discussion

-Things that would improve the model implementation would include rebuilding the model by first cleanly separating feature computation and model code.
+Things that would improve the model implementation include rebuilding the model by first cleanly separating feature computation and model code.
 This will enable further experimentation with other features such as time domain based features.
 This may enable more effective detection of acoustic properties such as reverberations, which are more salient in the time domain.
 Rebuilding the model enables the ability to test different architectures such as EfficientNet or ResNet.
 Newer architectures such as EfficientNet might boost precision and recall.

-We can improve the model implementation by using a modern ML library such as JAX or Pytorch.
+The model implementation can be improved by using a modern ML library such as JAX or PyTorch.
 This allows us to avoid the complex legacy code and backward compatibility problems of TensorFlow.
 It would also significantly speed up training as more modern ML libraries have better compatibility with GPU acceleration.

-We want to test the implementation on more types of edge hardware.
-This will allow us to determine the minimum resources necessary to enable real time sound recognition.
-If possible we want to deploy ML models to very power and resource constrained devices such as hearing devices and still maintain the ability to react to sounds in real time.
+A battery and thermal impact test of the ML model on various types of edge hardware would be a valuable contribution.
+This will help determine the feasibility of using the model on more types of highly resource constrained devices such as hearing devices.